 Enhacement of QoS Sustainability Analytics ID

-For QoS Sustainability the enhacement introduces the TopTen concept and add Application-ID and their KPIs in the data imput.
+For QoS Sustainability the enhacement introduces the TopTen Application information and add Application-ID and their KPIs in the data imput.
 In the Rel-16 version of this Analytics-ID, in case of an Outcome results as a prediction indicating that the QoS is not going to be sustained; the consumer does not have any clue of what to do; therefore, for critical use cases such as self-driving vehicles, this analytics ID is not indicated due to the lack of alternatives in case of a negative outcome.

 For Rel-17, the enhancement introduces the Top-Ten concept; in case of a negative Outcome, the Service consumer receives the top-ten Application-IDs that are causing the issue of QoS sustainability and can react in real-time to request for the PCF actions to manage the traffic that is impacting the QoS sustainability.
 In the case of the PCF being the service consumer, the reaction is right forward performed with minimum disturbance in the QoS and permanently assuring the SLAs for critical services.
 In this scenario, the AF interacts (directly or through the NEF) with the PCF as described in TS 23.503 clause 5.3.1 Interactions between PCF and AF, in this case the PCF is the service consumer of the QoS sustainability Analytic ID.

-QoS Sustainability Analytics ID is not mentioned in any other solution for Rel-17

 Enhacement of Observed Service Experience Analytics ID